jhnbyrn/951-KLR-PAGES/dme_map_info.md

 ## 2-Axis (3D) Maps
 The maps we have seen so far as 1-axis maps, also known as "2D" maps (2D because we can visualize them as graphs in 2D space).
 But many of the DME's maps use 2 axes.
 These are the so-called 3D maps.
 These maps require 2 input variables, so they can be visualized as tables with multiple rows and columns, or as surfaces in 3D space.

-Here's an example of each, using the ignition dwell map from the stock 951 DME (found at location 0x13DC).
-As a table:
+Here's an example of each of those types of visualization, using the ignition dwell map from the stock 951 DME (found at location 0x13DC).

+First, as a table:

 | RPM \ Voltage | 6   | 8   | 10  | 12  | 14  | 16  | 16.5 |